magomimmo/modern-cljs/doc/tutorial-07.md

 ## Get in trouble

-In [tutorial 2][4] and [tutorial 3][5] we introduced the browser connected repl (brepl) as a CLJS evalutation environment enabling a very productive and interactive style of programming.
+In [tutorial 2][4] and [tutorial 3][5] we introduced the browser connected repl (brepl) as a CLJS evalutation environment enabling a more productive and interactive style of programming.
 To reach this objective we created a `connect.cljs` file where we called `(repl/connect "http://localhost:9000/repl")` to establish the server side of the brepl connection: the JavaScript virtual machine of the browser client itself.

 Having an active brepl connection is a great thing during development and testing phases, but for security reasons it would be better not to